Paskahousu: Valepaska

 According to Finnish website Korttipelit (card games), there are no standard rules for which player continues play following a challenge.
 The website recommends that an exposed liar never start the new pile.

-Pöytäpaska / Espanjalainen paskahousu
+Pöytäpaska

-Pöytäpaska (Table Shit) also known as Espanjalainen paskahousu (Spanish Shitpants) In addition to their regular hands, each of the 2–3 players is dealt four face-down cards and four face-up cards.
+Pöytäpaska (Table Paskahousu) also known as Espanjalainen paskahousu (Spanish Paskahousu) In addition to their regular hands, each of the 2–3 players is dealt four face-down cards and four face-up cards.
 These cards are played after the stock and the cards in the player's hand have been exhausted.
 The face-up cards are played first.
 The player can then attempt to play the face-down cards without looking at their rank.
 If the play is not in accordance with the rules, the player must pick up the entire pile into their hand.
 These cards in hand must be played before the player can attempt to play another face-down card.

 To avoid deadlocks and lengthy games, some rules may be relaxed after the stock is depleted, such as: